RayPK1/ManagerStudent/README.md

-A Mini calculator full by java.
+A program to manager student full by java.